emupton/google-results-rest-api/README.md

 |description| The paragraph description associated with the search result*|
 |requestUrl| The URL the application is using to make the search request (useful for verifying/testing the validity of the result back |

+ **indicates this information is obtained directly from the scraping of the retrieved Google search results page*

 Example response:

 ```json